 - The Michigan Chapter has held an annual awards dinner and partners with the Municipal League on Awards and press releases.
-(The 6th Annual Michigan ESC Chapter awards were given in 2017.) - Since 2011, Michigan's ESC Chapter has held an annual awards banquet.
+(The 9th Annual Michigan ESC Chapter awards were given in 2019.) - Since 2011, Michigan's ESC Chapter has held an annual awards banquet.
 The projects selected have garnered a great deal of attention and have been featured in various media publications.
-The media exposure has created greater awareness for energy performance contracting and the process -- but it also has highlighted public officials that have been good stewards of the public trust. - Press releases and photos recognizing winners are distributed electronically to media outlets throughout the state. - In addition to an awards program, other ways of generating recognition for GESPC is to promote projects for awards offered by other organizations. - In 2012, Henderson, Nevada's GESPC project was awarded an Energy Project of the Year in Region V by the Association of Energy Engineers (AEE). - In 2013, the American Council for an Energy-Efficient Economy (ACEEE) and the Alliance for Water Efficiency (AWE) recognized the City of Boulder's Energy Savings Performance Contract as an "exemplary program" that saves both energy and water. - Hawaii State Energy Office has worked closely with the ESC to promote GESPC through announcements and presentations to the legislature that highlight its Race to the Top Award presented by the ESC.
-In 2017, a press release containing comments from Governor David Ing acknowledged the success of GESPC in the state agencies and institutions in reducing energy consumption.
+The media exposure has created greater awareness for energy performance contracting and the process -- but it also has highlighted public officials that have been good stewards of the public trust.

+- Press releases and photos recognizing winners are distributed electronically to media outlets throughout the state. - In 2015, the ESC recognized the Michigan ESC Chapter's Annual Awards Program as a Best Practice and with support of the U.S. Department of Energy, included "Recognition in an updated "10 Key Attributes for GESPC Program Readiness. - In addition to an awards program, other ways of generating recognition for GESPC is to promote projects for awards offered by other organizations. - In 2012, Henderson, Nevada's GESPC project was awarded an Energy Project of the Year in Region V by the Association of Energy Engineers (AEE). - In 2013, the American Council for an Energy-Efficient Economy (ACEEE) and the Alliance for Water Efficiency (AWE) recognized the City of Boulder's Energy Savings Performance Contract as an "exemplary program" that saves both energy and water. - Hawaii State Energy Office has worked closely with the ESC to promote GESPC through announcements and presentations to the legislature that highlight its Race to the Top Award presented by the ESC.
+In 2019, a press release containing comments from Governor David Ing acknowledged the success of GESPC in the state agencies and institutions in reducing energy consumption.